 - The lanyard is way too skinny.
 But, they made the holes big enough to accept a thicker piece of Paracord.
 So, ditch the lanyard and make your own.

-The reviewer hasn’t had to do or die in the woods in recent years though there have been times in the last year where the B.O.B. was opened up to get some stuff to start a fire with after a couple of bad thunderstorms took the grid out here in the heart of the corn-belt.
+The reviewer hasn’t had to do or die in the woods in recent years though there have been times in the last year when the B.O.B. was opened up to get some stuff to start a fire with after a couple of bad thunderstorms took the grid out here in the heart of the corn-belt.

 I have used the Schrade during this time and found it to be a useful way to light the fireplace and get the wood-burning stove up to warm things up until the power came up.
 This is one of the 3 fire starters that are in my various kits.
 It is less spectacular than the magnesium/Ferro rod I use in the rain outdoors and it lets me direct the spark indoors where it is needed, better as well.

 So, if you want to get a quickfire going, it does work in the rain very well, inside your camp stove or wood burner, and of course, your campfire.
-Then get 3 or 4 Schrades and stash them where you can get at them in the dark or your gear bag and camping equipment, and you’ll be set and having one can save your life when the grid drops power on a winter’s night in a blizzard.
+Then get 3 or 4 Schrades and stash them where you can get at them in the dark or your gear bag and camping equipment, and you’ll be set, and having one can save your life when the grid drops power on a winter’s night in a blizzard.

 Here is a unique take on Ferro rods.
 First, this one is 5″ long, and it is nestled inside a 30.06 cartridge case, and thirdly it is made in the US down Ventura way in Sunny California.
 Steve Kaeser has since 1989 been creating the kind of stuff that people who go into the wild have needed.